Page Content

 From the fellows

 Welcome to Mayo Clinic in Phoenix, Arizona!
-In the Department of Endocrinology, Diabetes, and Metabolism, fellows learn the fundamental principles to become excellent clinicians while also providing the Mayo Clinic standard of excellent care.
+In the Department of Endocrinology, Diabetes, and Metabolism, fellows learn the fundamental principles to become excellent clinicians while also providing Mayo Clinic's standard of excellent care.
 Our fellowship training program provides an engaging and collaborative environment that allows you to reach your full potential.

 Whether you're by the pool, exploring the city, or embarking on an adventure, Scottsdale, Arizona is an ideal destination for your medical training.
 The Valley of the Sun offers a vibrant mix of great food, rich history, art, and stunning desert landscapes.